 Amusement that wasn't his own floated across the surface of his mind, together with: 'I'll do my best not to overwhelm you.'

 Lykos' eyes were two blue glowing lights in the compact darkness around them, illuminating the outline of his hand trailing along the stone walls and the entrances to narrow side passages.
 There were no sounds other than the padding of their own footsteps and the soft brush of skin against stone from Lykos' hand.
 Glaw found himself grateful for their silent communication.

 'It is rather nice to not be overheard,' Lykos agreed before Glaw had time to comment.
 'And before you ask, you're spilling over.
 I think it's time to switch.'

-Reluctantly Glaw sent his support for this idea, feeling the gnawing teeth of fatigue starting to tear away at his control.
-He let go and for a brief second there was only him in his head, alone with his thoughts.
-In the next he could feel the now almost familiar pressure of Lykos, wrapping around him like a blanket.
+Reluctantly Glaw sent agreement, feeling the gnawing teeth of fatigue starting to tear away at his control.
+He let go and, for a brief second, there was only him in his head, alone with his thoughts.
+In the next, he could feel the now almost familiar pressure of Lykos wrapping around him like a blanket.

 'I take it back, I'm never getting used to this' Glaw resisted the urge to fight until the bond was in place again, leaving Lykos a steady presence in the back of his mind, like a silent puppet master just waiting to pull at his strings.
 'You can't seriously mean this is a natural thing for your people!'

 'As breathing,' Lykos answered, amusement traveling over the bond.
 'Just be grateful it's me and not your Emperor.
 I highly doubt he'd respect your privacy like I do.'

 Glaw shuddered at the thought.
 Communicating this way was less like speaking words, more like sharing images and feelings.
 He could sense what could have happened, could feel a cold presence wrapping around his mind, going much deeper into what was him than Lykos had.